HbA1C Test - Indications, Range & Cost

 HbA1c test meaning

 HbA1c test, also known as glycated hemoglobin A1c, is used to measure the blood sugar levels in the body, which aids in diagnosing and managing diabetes mellitus.
 The HbA1c blood test value (denoted in percentage) indicates the average blood sugar level for the past 2–3 months.
-The HbA1c test normal range includes values between 4 and 5.7%; less than 6.5% indicates prediabetes, and a HbA1c value of 6.5% or more indicates hyperglycaemia (diabetes mellitus).
+The HbA1c blood test normal range includes values between 4 and 5.7%; less than 6.5% indicates prediabetes, and a HbA1c value of 6.5% or more indicates hyperglycaemia (diabetes mellitus).

 The haemoglobin is a protein found in red blood cells, providing a bright red colour to the blood.
 The haemoglobin consists of two alpha and two beta polypeptide chains with different amino acid sequences.
 The glycated hemoglobin or glycohemoglobin is formed due to the ketoamine reaction between the blood glucose (sugar molecules) and the N-terminal amino acid of the beta polypeptide chain of haemoglobin, resulting in the attachment of blood sugar molecule to the haemoglobin protein.

-hba1c test | hba1c blood test in hyderabad, India | hba1c test cost in hyderabad | hba1c test meaning | hba1c full form | hba1c price in hyderabad
+What is hba1c test | hba1c test meaning | hba1c full form

 HbA1c test full form in medical - Glycated hemoglobin or haemoglobin A1c